-Epigenetic changes control the way genetic information is expressed without altering genetic codes stored in DNA.
-We, the Environmental Scientists, are trying to understand how environmental stressors (chemical or non-chemical) can induce epigenetic changes that result in adverse health outcomes or disease.
-Utilizing animal models (fish and rodents), cell co-cultures (normal cells and organoids), human tissue samples, and population-based studies.
-Research is no FUN without “D” in it, so we and our collaborators are seeking research FUND (US federal and/or private foundations) to identify epigenetic biomarkers that may explain past exposures and predict future diseases.
+Our laboratory is studying gene-environment interactions, particularly how environmental stressors (chemical or non-chemical) induce epigenetic changes leading to adverse health outcomes using animal models (fish and rodents), cell co-cultures (2D and 3D spheroids), human cell lines, and population-based studies.
+Research is no FUN without “D” in it, so we are seeking research FUNDS (US federal and/or private foundations) to identify genetic and epigenetic biomarkers that explain past exposures and predict the health of future generations.